Why men need it for fertility and testicular function

 - Prolactin

-- If necessary, estradiol for extended fertility diagnostics
+- possibly Estradiol for extended fertility diagnostics

 What are normal FSH levels?